Lightweight Test-Time Adaptation for EMG-Based Gesture Recognition: Results

 \subsection{Adaptive Batch Normalization}

-We next evaluated the effectiveness of adaptive batch normalization using the inter-session setup described above (Fig.~\ref{fig:adaptation_results}).
+We next evaluated the effectiveness of adaptive batch normalization (Fig.~\ref{fig:adaptation_results}).
 Each session was treated as a target domain unseen during training, and adaptation was performed by blending the target and source batch-normalization moments as described in Section~\ref{sssec:BN}.